 The Second Vatican Council wants us to understand that Faith is a response of the whole person to God (DV 5).
 He reveals himself to us intimately as three persons (DV 4) and we respond by giving ourselves to Him, pledging to follow him wherever He may lead.
 Faith certainly entails intellectual belief, but it also involves trust and commitment.
 It’s a commitment to accepting His grace day by day that we may do His will.
 The vision of the Christian life painted by Dei Verbum is a dynamic dialogue in which God reveals his loving plan of salvation for us and we give back to him all that we have and all that we are.

-Originally published in Good News, the magazine of the Catholic Charismatic Renewal of Great Britain.
-Reprinted with permission
+This article on Faith and Revelation according to Vatican II and its Dogmatic Constitution on Divine Revelation Dei Verbum was originally published in Good News, the magazine of the Catholic Charismatic Renewal of Great Britain.
+Reprinted with permission.